 What Is Price Protection and How Does It Work?

-The policies are effectively the same as low-price guarantees offered by retailers, covering items purchased in the U.S. using an eligible credit card, or in some cases purchased using rewards points earned on an eligible card.
-The claim windows range from within 60 days of purchase on the low end, up to 120 days from the date of purchase at the high end.
+The policies are effectively the same as low-price guarantees offered by retailers, covering items purchased in the U.S. using an eligible credit card.
+The claim windows range from within 30 days of purchase on the low end, up to 90 days from the date of purchase at the high end.
 There are plenty of restrictions on what you can claim, and limitations on the dollar value and number of claims you can make each year, which we dig into in more detail below.

 Credit Cards Offering Price Protection Policies